-Since 2023, thanks to a double degree agreement with Woxsen University India, we are happy to welcome Indian MBA students on our Management and Leadership MSc programme.
-We expect from this double degree cooperation a more international operation by hosting not only students but also guest professors from our partner university.
+Since 2023, thanks to a double degree agreement with Woxsen University India, we are happy to welcome Indian MBA students to our Management and Leadership MSc programme.
+We expect a more international operation from this double degree cooperation by hosting students and guest professors from our partner university.